caspermeijn/onvifviewer/README.md

       alt="Get it on Google Play"
       height="80">](https://play.google.com/store/apps/details?id=net.meijn.onvifviewer)

+## Flatpak
+On most Linux desktops you can install the application using Flatpak.
+First install Flatpak itself using the instructions on their [website](https://www.flatpak.org/setup/).
+Then you can download the application via [this link](https://gitlab.com/caspermeijn/onvifviewer/-/jobs/artifacts/master/download?job=flatpak).

-## Other platforms
+## Building
-For other platforms you need to build the application yourself, as there are no prebuild binaries available yet.
-The requirements are:
-* Qt 5.8
-* extra-cmake-modules 5.44
-* Kirigami 5.44
-* KDSoap 1.7
+It is also possible to build the application yourself.
+This requires Qt 5.10 to be installed.

-The following instructions should work on [Solus](https://solus-project.com/) and [Ubuntu 18.04](https://www.ubuntu.com/download/desktop)
+The following instructions should work on [Solus](https://solus-project.com/).

 #### Building extra-cmake-modules
     git clone --branch v5.46.0 https://github.com/KDE/extra-cmake-modules.git